ORNL/flowcept/CONTRIBUTING.md

 ## Automated versioning

 Flowcept ~~[attempts to]~~ follows semantic versioning.
-There is a [GitHub Action](.github/workflows/bump-version.yml) that automatically bumps the patch number of the version at each push to the repository, except to the main branch.
+There is a [GitHub Action](.github/workflows/create-release-n-publish.yml) that automatically bumps the patch number of the version at PRs to the main branch and uploads to the package to pypi.
-Because of that, be aware that when you do a `git push`, you may need `git pull` soon too, as the CI Bot will bump the [version.py](flowcept/version.py) file in your branch.

-PRs may require merge conflicts resolution in this `version.py` file.
-Make sure you see the `version.py` file of the source and target branches in a PR to decide on a good patch number for the version.
-A good rule of thumb is to use a patch number that is greater than the source branch's patch number version.

 ## Automated Tests and Code format check